Owen Miller Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.88).
+- The Reds have a 4.91 team ERA that ranks 27th among all MLB pitching staffs.

-- Reds pitchers combine to rank 25th in baseball in home runs allowed (116 total, 1.3 per game).
+- The Reds surrender the fifth-most home runs in baseball (118 total, 1.3 per game).

-- Abbott (4-0 with a 1.21 ERA and 42 strikeouts in 37 1/3 innings pitched) makes the start for the Reds, his seventh of the season.
+- Weaver makes the start for the Reds, his 15th of the season.
+He is 2-2 with a 6.72 ERA and 57 strikeouts through 69 2/3 innings pitched.

-- His last appearance came on Sunday against the San Diego Padres, when the lefty threw 7 2/3 innings, surrendering one earned run while giving up four hits.
+- His last time out came on Monday against the Washington Nationals, when the right-hander tossed five innings, surrendering two earned runs while allowing six hits.

-- The 24-year-old has amassed an ERA of 1.21, with 10.1 strikeouts per nine innings, in six games this season.
-Opponents are hitting .155 against him.
+- The 29-year-old has put up an ERA of 6.72, with 7.4 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.